- Discussion:

 "Thugs are the ones who have killed off their empathy, their compassion, their humanity when it comes to the suffering of those who were the objects of our greatest national crimes - and yet who physically empowered the economy and physically built the infrastructure of a Superpower."

 The underlying assumption behind this sort of thinking is that people should be able to make a profit off the suffering of their ancestors, which is despicable in and of itself.
-Christianity, in contrast, is blind to ethnic distinctions.
+If we had the ability to resurrect slave owners from the dead, then by all means, charge them with crimes against humanity!
+In addition, Christianity is blind to ethnic distinctions.
 It is a message of grace and forgiveness, not counting the offenses of other people against oneself.
+We are forgiven of our sins in Christ, and we are to extend that forgiveness to others who truly are our enemies.

 No comments: